Cross-Works/IN-SYNQ/README.md

 ## Known Issues

 - **Crashes on Closing:** Unreal Engine may crash when closing if the connection is active.
-This is likely due to the connection not being properly terminated before the editor shuts down.
+This is likely due to the connection not being properly terminated before the editor shuts down. (✅ Resolved: A `StopMeshSync` console command has been implemented to safely terminate the connection before shutdown.)
 - **Grasshopper Script Order:** The Grasshopper script must be started **before** opening Unreal Engine.
 - **Recompute Required:** After establishing the connection, the Grasshopper script may require a recompute to send the mesh data.
 - **Freezing in Background:** Unreal Engine may appear to freeze when in the background.
 Refocusing the application can resume data transmission.